 3. Miradouro do Chão do Loureiro

 This is a terrace not far from Lisbon’s castle.
 One might easily miss it since the access is quite hidden, right next to the restaurant Zambeze.
-The view from here spreads over the red rooftops of the city, all the way to the river.
-In the distance you can see the bridge (Ponte 25 de Abril), the statue of Christ on the other side of the river, and a few iconic sights of Lisbon’s old town: Mosteiro do Carmo, the magnificent church of São Vicente de Fora and the National Pantheon.
+The view from here spreads over the city’s red rooftops, all the way to the river.
+In the distance, you can see the bridge (Ponte 25 de Abril), the statue of Christ on the other side of the river, and a few iconic sights of Lisbon’s old town: Mosteiro do Carmo, the magnificent church of São Vicente de Fora, and the National Pantheon.

 4. Miradouro do Castelo de São Jorge

-The castle dates back to the 11th century when it was built strictly for military purposes due to its strategic position on the top of the hill.
+The castle dates back to the 11th century, when it was built strictly for military purposes due to its strategic position at the top of the hill.
 Find more about the castle and when to visit on the official website.

 5. Miradouro da Graça

-Graça is one of the most typical neighborhoods in Lisbon, near the historical one of Alfama.
-Located on a hill, the area is filled with scenic spots that offer amazing views even from the most underrated stairway hidden among the houses.
+Graça is one of the most typical neighborhoods in Lisbon, near the historical Alfama.
+Located on a hill, the area is filled with scenic spots that offer amazing views, even from the most underrated stairway hidden among the houses.

 This miradouro is located next to the church and the garden of the same name, in the heart of Graça.
 Here you will also find one of the typical kiosk cafés where you can have an “imperial” (small beer) or a coffee while enjoying the view.